How Often Should You Get a Haircut?

 💇♀️ If You’re Growing Your Hair Out

-It might seem counterintuitive, but you still need trims—just maybe less frequent.
+It might seem counterintuitive to cut hair when the goal is maximum length, but you still need trims, just perhaps less frequent ones.
 Aim for every 8–12 weeks.

 💇♂️ If You Have a Short or Structured Style

-Pixie cuts, bobs, fades, or any style with sharp lines?
-You’ll want to visit the salon every 3–6 weeks.
+Pixie cuts, bobs, fades, or any style with sharp, architectural lines require more attention.
+You will want to visit the salon every 3–6 weeks.

 💇♀️ If You Have Curly or Textured Hair